 Side effects of insulin

-Potential side effects include low blood sugar and weight gain
+Potential side effects include hypoglycaemia and weight gain.